-Ship in a bottle, a very popular nautical gift during bygone maritime eras and even in contemporary times, is a unique concept of putting a model ship in a glass bottle.
-Well-crafted memorabilia, the concept of the ship in bottle served as a poignant reminder of the magnificence of both – the vessels and the oceanic domain.
+Ship in a bottle, a popular nautical gift during bygone maritime eras and even in contemporary times, is a unique concept of putting a model ship in a glass bottle.
+Well-crafted memorabilia, the idea of the ship in bottle served as a poignant reminder of the magnificence of both – the vessels and the maritime domain.

-Various historical anecdotes recount different theories to the ship in a bottle paradigm.
-Certain tales talk about the seafarers’ desire to whittle their free time through these minutely constructed figurines while many assign these uniquely filled bottles to yet another sleight of hand technical manoeuvre.
+Various historical anecdotes recount different theories of the ship in a-bottle paradigm.
+Sure tales talk about the seafarers’ desire to whittle their free time through these minutely constructed figurines.
+At the same time, many assign these uniquely filled bottles to yet another sleight of hand technical manoeuvre.

-The significance of the model ship placed strategically within the bottle perhaps arises out of this arduousness.
-The accentuated creativity and singularity of the ship model were perhaps the major contributors to this constructional art-form which perpetrated its immense popularity in its heydays and transformed presently into equally well-crafted replicas of the original constructions.
+The significance of the model ship placed strategically within the bottle perhaps arises from this arduousness.
+The accentuated creativity and singularity of the ship model were probably the major contributors to this constructional art-form which perpetrated its immense popularity in its heydays and transformed presently into equally well-crafted replicas of the original constructions.

 Constructional Era and Methodology

-The nautical gift of a Ship in a bottle was in vogue during the late 18th and the early and mid-19th centuries in Europe and in the Americas.
-Over the years spanning this era, the constructional methodology also underwent changes with the various ship in bottle designers coming up with different constructional approaches.
-However, even though the actual start of the concept is well-known, the innovator of the concept still remains a mystery.
+The nautical gift of a Ship in a bottle was in vogue during the late 18th and the early and mid-19th centuries in Europe and the Americas.
+Over the years spanning this era, the constructional methodology also changed with the various ship-in-bottle designers coming up with different constructional approaches.
+However, even though the actual start of the concept is well-known, the innovator of the concept remains a mystery.

-There are different ways to successfully incorporate a ship within a bottle.
-The most commonly employed technique is to construct a ship based on historical vessel models and then placing them within the bottle.
-A lesser-known technique involves the construction of the vessel by placing structural elements within the bottle and then whittling them to shape.
+There are different ways to incorporate a ship within a bottle successfully.
+The most commonly employed technique is constructing a ship based on historical vessel models and then placing them within the bottle.
+A lesser-known technique involves the vessel’s construction by placing structural elements within the bottle and then carving them to shape.

 How to Make Ship in a Bottle: A Glimpse